Gilliamwu/CV50035Repo/README.md

 ## Key functionalities:
 CNN with TF.ipynb : visualization of CNN we have used.

-video generation clean version with filters.ipynb: how we extract frames, apply model and output a video.
+Sliding_video_gens.ipynb: how we extract frames, apply model and output a video.

 Filter Preview.ipynb : Testing of combination of every filters.